9 of our favorite credit card perks that you won't want to miss out on - CNN Underscored

 6. Travel insurance

 While we’re on the subject of travel, a lot of people are worried about booking trips and then potentially not being able to go due to the pandemic.
-But many credit cards offer free travel insurance that can protect you from losing your money or cover you if your trip is delayed or interrupted.
+But many credit cards offer free travel insurance that can protect you from losing your money if you have to cancel, or cover you if your trip is delayed or interrupted.

 Unlike traditional travel insurance, credit cards offer specific protections that vary greatly from card to card.
 As far as the pandemic goes, the most important of these is trip cancellation and interruption insurance.
 If your credit card has this coverage and you fall ill with coronavirus and need to cancel your trip or cut it short as a result, you’ll be covered for your lost travel expenses.